Lung Disease

 - Pleural diseases (which affect the lining of the lungs)

-If you believe asbestos exposure caused you to develop a chronic lung condition, contact us to see how we can help.
+If you believe asbestos exposure caused you to develop a lung disease, contact us.
+We may be able to help you get treatment and money to pay for it.

 What causes lung disease?

-Make sure that you’re getting prompt and expert medical care if you’ve been diagnosed with any of these lung diseases.
+Make sure you’re getting expert medical care if you’ve been diagnosed with any of these lung diseases.
+Doing so can give you the best chance of living longer.

 How many people have a lung disease?